larioscn/IDS6938-SimulationTechniques/Homework1/Readme.md

 4. Does the jello behave realistically?
 What integration method did you choose to make the Jello stable?

+My jello cube does not behave in a realistic fashion due to it's explosive nature.
+However, this simulation can be enhanced to be more realistic by having the jello bounce and maintain it's shape while it hits the cylinders.
+Midpoint and RK4 are better integration methods that maintain the jello stable.

 5. How would you model and simulate water (in terms of a continuous simulation)?